J-DubApps/EndpointPilot/README.md

-**EndpointPilot** is a PowerShell-based User Profile Configuration Tool for Windows endpoints operating in an AD or Intune-managed context, with optimization for Remote Work scenarios.
-It works like a logon script, but is designed to be run locally at various intervals via a Scheduled Task.
+**EndpointPilot** is a PowerShell-based Windows Endpoint Configuration Tool for PCs operating in an AD or Intune-managed context, with optimization for Remote Work scenarios.
+It functions a lot like a logon script, but is designed to be run locally via a Scheduled Task-and at specified intervals.

 ### EndpointPilot addresses the following use-case scenarios:

-1. Staff who infrequently log into their mobile Windows endpoint while at the office (Hybrid/Remote Work staff, etc).
+1. Hybrid/Remote staff who infrequently restart their mobile Windows endpoints.
-2. Where timely settings-placement needs to occur at a shorter cadence than waiting for a logon/restart.
+2. Where timely settings-placement needs to occur outside of the logon/restart process, independent of Corporate VPN or Intune-visibility status.
-3. Hybrid Domain-Joined PCs where Intune Configuration Profiles/CSP or Active Directory GPP settings are not always feasible.
+3. Hybrid Domain-Joined PCs where Intune Configuration Profiles/CSP or Active Directory GPP settings are not always feasible, or need to occur at a higher cadence than default.

-EndpointPilot operates like a traditional Logon Script; however, it runs locally on the PC endpoint itself, as a repeating Scheduled Task.

-EndpointPilot does not require line-of-sight to a Domain Controller NETLOGON share or a Logon Script GPO.
+EndpointPilot runs locally on the PC endpoint itself, as a repeating Scheduled Task, so it does not require line-of-sight to a Domain Controller NETLOGON share or a Logon Script GPO.
+Its runtime components are staged onto a PC endpoint under each user's profile at %LOCALAPPDATA%\EndpointPilot (C:\Users\Username\AppData\Local\EndpointPilot).
+See [Roadmap](#roadmap) for system-agent (run as SYSTEM) plans.

+EndpointPilot's running config and common operations stored in ***three*** (3) *JSON*-formatted ***directive files***.
+The key-value pairs in the directive files are processed similar in concept to "*Playbooks*", but are simpler in design and function.

-EndpointPilot running config and operations are JSON-based.
-JSON config entries are managed either by the included "EP-CONFIG" .NET app, or any standard text editor.
+EndpointPilot's JSON config / *directive files* can be edited via the included .NET app or via any standard text editor ( for those experienced with editing .json files).

-EndpointPilot script operations are divided into Task-specific "MGMT" sub-scripts, all called by MAIN.PS1.
+EndpointPilot's execution calls several Task-specific "MGMT" *helper*, or child, scripts.
+These *helper scripts* are called by MAIN.PS1 and each script's operation is governed by entries in the JSON config / *directive files*.

-EndpointPilot components are staged onto a PC endpoint under each user's profile at %LOCALAPPDATA%\EndpointPilot (C:\Users\Username\AppData\Local\EndpointPilot) and it can be set to execute as a Windows Scheduled Task at a configured "refresh" period.
+EndpointPilot can be set to execute as a Windows Scheduled Task at configured "refresh" periods.
+The **default** "refresh" period sets the Scheduled Task for *every 120 minutes*, and for every *Logon* event.

-Pre-Requisites:
+### Pre-Requisites:

 Your users need to be granted rights to at *least* **create** Scheduled Tasks on their Windows PC Endpoints (this right is granted in GPO or Intune CSP).
 If your IT security policies forbid Scheduled Task creation privilege, see EndpointPilot-Deploy.PDF for alternate deployment methods.

+ <a id="roadmap"></a>

-Roadmap:
+#### Roadmap:

-- [ ] Add support for PowerShell Core (*currently locked to 5.1*)
+- [ ] Add support for PowerShell Core (*currently the helper/child scripts are locked to 5.1*).
-- [ ] Add support System Configuration Mgmt scenarios (currently EndpointPilot only supports *User Mode* profile config use-cases, no SYSTEM or Admin mode use-cases are currently supported)
+- [ ] Explore non user-mode endpoint Config Mgmt scenarios for "MGMT" helper scripts (currently EndpointPilot only supports *User Mode* profile config use-cases, no SYSTEM or Admin mode use-cases are currently supported).
-- [ ] Devlop a System Agent to run some EndpointPilot features with elevated rights.
+- [ ] If non-user mode operation is feasible, devlop a securely-written System Agent option to offer elevated rights config options (via ).
 Securely.

 <br />
 <p align="center">